mustardamus/ketchup-plugin/README.md

 ### Your HTML

-By default Ketchup checks the data-validate attribute of form fields if it can find matching and existing validations.
-The default indicator for validations is validate(), all validations go in there and are seperated by comma.
-Validations can have arguments, also seperated by comma.
+By default Ketchup checks the `data-validate` attribute of form fields if it can find matching validations.
+The default indicator for validations is `validate()`, all validations go in there and are separated by comma.
+Validations can have arguments, also separated by comma.

     <form id="default-behavior" action="index.html">
       <ul>